brendanberg/interfascia/docs/community_guidelines.md

 people outside the community, their actions reflect on the Interfascia project in general.
-We respect that everyone has a life outside of this community, but when acting as a representative of Interfascia, these guidelines should still apply.
+We respect that everyone has a life outside of this community, but when acting as a representative of Interfascia, these guidelines still apply.

 # Specific Guidelines